Note: Bridging is not yet implemented for UK users using the HMRC method or Canada users using the ACB method.

 To handle bridging in the platform, follow these simple steps:

-1. Find the transactions related to the bridging event under ‘Review Transactions’.
-Usually they will be split into an ‘outgoing’ component (sending to the bridge) and an ‘incoming’ component (receiving the asset on the other chain).
+1. After both wallets are imported, go to the Transactions page.
+Usually, they are imported from two different wallets (as they are on different chains) as an ‘outgoing’ component (sending to the bridge) and an ‘incoming’ component (receiving the asset on the other chain).
 The example below shows 0.5 WETH being bridged from Ethereum to Avalanche.

-4. The two components will then group to form a single line categorized as a ‘Bridge’.
-The cost basis from the original asset will be moved across to the asset on the destination chain, even if it is a pegged or wrapped version of the original asset.
+The cost basis from the original asset will be moved across to the asset on the destination chain, even if it is a pegged or wrapped version of the original asset (e.g. ETH -> WETH).